wakodiwe/wst/README.md

 st is a simple terminal emulator for X which sucks less.

 wst basically is the same although it sucks a little more less.
 But don't
-worry: It sucks enough less to be suckless.
+worry: It sucks enough less to [suckless](https://st.suckless.org).
 And it is carefully patched with some usefull functions and options.

 ## Patches